nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 <img src = "/assets/images/img-secret/captura44.png">
 </p>

-Before we jumping in on the exploitation phase we need to find that secret token, so if we check the commits that has been made on this reporsitory we can see one commit which is says "removed .env for security reasons".
+Before we jumping in on the exploitation phase we need to find that secret token, so if we check the commits that has been created on this reporsitory we can see one commit which is says ***"removed .env for security reasons"***.
 So let's check what changes have done in that commit.

 <p align = "center">
 <img src = "/assets/images/img-secret/captura45.png">